See and Do in Tenterfield

 For the more energetic and adventurous, Tenterfield offers some spectacular national parks, including but certainly not limited to our famous Bald Rock - a large exposed granite monolith which rewards bushwalkers and climbers with stunning panoramic views.
 Boonoo Boonoo, Basket Swamp, Girraween, Tooloom, Koreelah and Sundown all offer plenty of choices for enjoying a nature experience.
 Visit www.tenterfield.com for more information.

-Tenterfield also hosts a number of festivals throughout the year - Oracles of the Bush (4-7 April 2013) is a celebration of bush poetry, usually held in April; Wintersong, a Peter Allen tribute musical fest hits the stage in June; the Food and Wine Festival held on the first weekend in November showcases our culinary expertise and wine making skills; and the Bavarian Beer Fest is held bi-annually (26 Feb - 3 Mar 2013) and reflects the German heritage of Tenterfield.
+Tenterfield also hosts a number of festivals throughout the year - Oracles of the Bush is a celebration of bush poetry, usually held in April; and the Bavarian Beer Fest is held bi-annuallynd reflects the German heritage of Tenterfield.
 The vineyards come alive with the sound of music when nearby Ballandean Estate hosts Opera in the Vineyard over the first weekend in May each year.
-On the same weekend visitors and locals alike are treated to an eclectic display of local art at the old Ballandean timber mill, courtesy of Art in the Mill.
+On the same weekend visitors and locals alike are treated to an eclectic display of local art at the old Ballandean Timber & Case Mill, courtesy of Art in the Mill.
+Chilly June long weekend sees the town warmed up by the Lion's Club Cracker Night.